Omusubi0123/mpi-tutorial/mpi-tutorial.typ

 - *Multi-node Capacity*:
   - Can run across multiple nodes; abstracts network communication.
 - *Standardized API*:
-  - Standardized interface in C, C++, and Fortran; hightly portable.
+  - Standardized interface in C, C++, and Fortran; highly portable.
 - *Multiple Implementation*:
   - Available implementations include OpenMPI, MPICH, and Intel MPI, etc.
 - *Difficult to Debug*:
-  - Debugging is challenging due to concurrency and communiaction complexity.
+  - Debugging is challenging due to concurrency and communication complexity.

 == Typical example of Usage
 - *Simulation on a supercomputer*